Alexandru Crivac

-Alexandru Mihail Crivac (born 6 May 2002) is a Romanian professional footballer who plays as a defensive midfielder for Rapid București.
+Alexandru Mihail Crivac (born 6 May 2002) is a Romanian professional footballer who plays as a defensive midfielder for Liga II club CSM Focșani, on loan from Liga III club CSM Alexandria.

 Club career

 Argeș Pitești

 He made his Liga I debut for Argeș Pitești against Voluntari on 23 May 2022.

 Personal life

 Crivac is the son of the former Romanian footballer Iulian Crivac.